Ty Detmer: College career

 The 1991 season started poorly for BYU, as the Cougars lost their first three games (on a neutral field against #1 Florida State and road contests against #23 UCLA and #12 Penn State).
-After an 0–3 start, Detmer and BYU turned things around.
-The Cougars won eight straight games, and clinched their third consecutive WAC championship with a 52–52 tie against San Diego State in their final regular-season road game.
+After the 0–3 start, Detmer and BYU turned things around.
+The Cougars won eight straight games and clinched their third consecutive WAC championship with a 52–52 tie against San Diego State in their final regular-season road game.
 In that contest, BYU fell behind 45–17 before Detmer led a comeback.
 He finished the game with 599 passing yards and six touchdowns, both career highs.
 In his final game as a Cougar, Detmer passed for 350 yards to lead BYU to a 13–13 tie against heavily favored #7 Iowa in the 1991 Holiday Bowl.
-He totaled 4,031 passing yards and 35 touchdowns in regular-season play during his senior year.
-He finished third in the Heisman Trophy voting, but won the Davey O'Brien Award again and also earned the Sammy Baugh Trophy and Today's Top VI Award.
+He totaled 4,031 passing yards and 35 touchdowns in regular season play during his senior year.
+He finished third in the Heisman Trophy voting but won the Davey O'Brien Award again and also earned the Sammy Baugh Trophy and Today's Top VI Award.
 Additionally, he was again recognized as a consensus first-team All-American.

 Detmer finished his college career with the following totals: 1,530 pass attempts; 958 completions; 15,031 passing yards; 121 touchdown passes; 14,665 yards of total offense; 135 touchdowns responsible for; and 162.7 passer rating—all NCAA records at the time.
 In total, he finished his college career with 59 NCAA records and tied for three others.
 Including statistics from bowl games, Detmer amassed 16,206 passing yards and 127 touchdown passes at BYU.
 He graduated with a bachelor's degree in recreation administration.
 In 2012, Detmer was inducted into the College Football Hall of Fame.

 Professional career

 Green Bay Packers

 Despite his success at BYU, many analysts thought that Detmer was too small to play quarterback in the NFL.
-The Green Bay Packers drafted him in the ninth round (230th pick overall) of the 1992 NFL Draft.
+The Green Bay Packers drafted him in the ninth round (230th pick overall) of the 1992 NFL draft.
 Detmer spent four seasons with the Packers, but appeared in only seven games while serving as back-up to starter Brett Favre.